 As you may be aware that Linux treats every device as a file.

-corresponding to block devices like disk partition,
+b denotes file corresponding to block devices like disk partition,

 RAM, etc.